 Now, reading about different people only to find that we’re not as different as we may tend to think we are would be a topic for another blog post. 😉

 As an author, I do aim to create main characters of different races.
-My post on Character Colors.
+See my thoughts about The Races/Ethnicities of My Characters on the Interviews, Reviews, and Responses page.